What to do, hear, see | March 1-7

 De La Dance Company

-Here are two chances this weekend (or next) to view new dance works: CCM’s student choreographers present their own creations and – at their new venue in Kennedy Heights – De La Dance showcases new pieces by Andre Megerdichian, Diane Germaine, Alexandra Brannon and Tracey Bonner.
+Here are two chances this weekend (or next) to view brand new dance works: CCM’s student choreographers present their own creations at UC, and – at their new venue in Kennedy Heights – De La Dance showcases new pieces by Andre Megerdichian, Diane Germaine, Alexandra Brannon and Tracey Bonner.

 FILM